-I served for more than eight years on the Hanford Health Effects Subcommittee, and was co-chair on the Hanford Health Information Network Resource Center Advisory Board.
-I served as Co-Chair of the Hanford Health Information Archives, and continue as Vice President of the successor 510(c)(3) to that entity, the Radiochemical Health Effects Archives.
+Trisha served for more than eight years on the Hanford Health Effects Subcommittee, and was co-chair on the Hanford Health Information Network Resource Center Advisory Board.
+She served as Co-Chair of the Hanford Health Information Archives, and continue as Vice President of the successor 510(c)(3) to that entity, the Radiochemical Health

 - The Spokesman-Review, February 14, 2016, Hanford Park History Must Include Downwinders